Trayvon Martin, 10 years later: Teen's death changes nation

 “If I had a son, he’d look like Trayvon.”

-Six weeks after the shooting, Zimmerman was charged with second-degree murder; he would be acquitted the next year.
-But the ferment unleashed by Trayvon Martin’s death did not stop.
+Six weeks after the shooting, Zimmerman was charged with second-degree murder; he was acquitted in 2013.
+But the ferment unleashed by Trayvon Martin’s death continued.

 The verdict inspired a Facebook post written by Alicia Garza, a hashtag created by Patrisse Cullors and a social media strategy spearheaded by Ayo Tometi -- and the result was Black Lives Matter, a movement to combat racism and racial violence against Black communities.